Studying Thai Language

 A second important difficulty is that it is difficult to differentiate between certain consonants.
 For example, the Thai language has consonants for the sounds (in English) 't', 'th','p','ph','k'.'kh'.
 In English language it is hardly necessary to differentiate between these consonants, to be understood.
 However, in Thai, the words will have quite different meaning dependent on whether you use 't' or 'th'.
 This is the second most important difficulty, and you will need a good teacher to point out to you whether you pronounce words the right way.

 Reading the Thai language can be learned.
 Granted, it will take some time to become proficient, but it can be done.
 Writing is more difficult, because there are a lot of irregularities in the written language, and you will have to memorize a lot of words, if you do not want to make lots of mistakes.
 Practically speaking, it is very useful to be able to read.
 You will be able to read road signs, shop names etc. while travelling.
 At a higher level, you can read Thai non-fiction books with some effort, use Thai language teaching materials etc. and save a lot of money that way, if you need the information (books in Thai language are rather cheap, even when nicely printed and illustrated, and costs a fraction of books in English language).
-In daily life, you will have little use in being able to write Thai correctly, unless you need to pass a Thai language exam of course, when it will be highly necessary.
+In daily life, you will have little use in being able to write Thai correctly, unless you need to pass a Thai language exam of course, when it will be quite necessary.

 In summary everyone with average intelligence will be able to understand, read and write Thai language.
 More and more foreigners are able to speak Thai, but you must somehow be gifted to do this very well.
 The effort will always be appreciated, but many foreigners do not manage well to make themselves understood, due to the difficulties indicated above.